wmcbrine/wmcbrine.github.io/tivo/HMO.md

     http://{machine}/TiVoConnect?Command=QueryContainer

-The meta-data format is described in section 5.4.
+The meta-data format is described in [section 5.4].

 ##### 4.4.4.1 Container